vgarciasc/hundred-hammers/README.md

 ## Installation

-Clone the repository and run `pip install .` in the root directory.
+The recommended way to install the library is through `pip install hundred_hammers`.
+However, if you want to fiddle around with the repo yourself, you can clone this repository, and run `pip install -e hundred_hammers/`

 ## Examples